thondeboer/locuszoom_4_dash/README.md

     app.run_server(debug=True)
 ```

 It exposes the ```state``` for the LocusZoom image, which contains the focus of the plot.
 It allows the user to update the location of the focus from the DASH component.
-It also allows the user to change the location by dragging the image and/or zooming in/out and it will conversely update the attributes for the components, so Dash callbacks can respond to it.
+It also allows the user to change the location by dragging the image and/or zooming in/out and it will conversely update the properties for the components, so Dash callbacks can respond to it.

 ![LocusZoom 4 DASH full](https://github.com/thondeboer/locuszoom_4_dash/raw/master/img/LocusZoom_4_DASH_full.gif "LocusZoom 4 DASH full")